raid-guild/handbook/docs/howTo.md

 Once you’ve received 10 Shares, you’ll be given access to member-exclusive channels and are now an official member ready to Join a Raid

+### Convert Client Submission into a Raid

+All project submissions will soon require a deposit to the guildBank for a consultation.

+**Uncategorized**

+All client submissions that have paid for a consultation land into Airtable as `Uncategorized`.

+Client managers (could be you!) reach out to clients to setup a consultation.
+Once you've reached out to a client, add that to the notes.
+Then people will know that you're the lead on that project.

+**Prepping for Battle and/or Lost**

+Once a consultation (30-60min) is conducted, either:

+- Refer them to someone else who's a better fit and move the project to the `Lost` category.
+- Send them a Raid Proposal and move to the `Prepping for Battle` category.

+**Raiding**

+Once the client has agreed to the project **and sent the first half of the project payment** then move the project to `Raiding`.

+**Shipped**

+Once the client has paid the second half of the project, move the deal to `Shipped`.

 ### Join a Raid

 Any member with at least one Share is eligible to join an existing Raid.